s2t2/openai-embeddings-2023/app/reduction/README.md

 #### Reduced Dataset

-After performing dimensionality reduction using a variety of methods and number of components and saving the results to CSV files, we are now combining all the results into a single file:
+After performing dimensionality reduction using a variety of combinations of methods and number of components, and after saving the results to CSV files, we are now combining all the results into a single file:

 ```sh
 python -m app.reduced_dataset
 ```

+Copy the resulting dataset from the "results" directory into the "data" directory as "data/text-embedding-ada-002/reduced_embeddings_20230813.csv.gz".
+Also upload to Google Drive.